Handling synchronous errors in an application

 exception must declare this fact, listing the exception classes it can throw in

-clause attached to the function declaration.
+a throws clause attached to the function declaration.
 ActionScript does not

 require you to declare the exceptions thrown by a function.